Joining the Church

 1. The Period of Inquiry

 Often the first experience of the Church is at a church service, by researching Orthodoxy online, or in a conversation with a friend who is Orthodox.
-If these initial interactions are blessed, a more serious process of inquiry naturally follows in which the person is referred to as an inquirer or a seeker.
+If these initial interactions are blessed and attending the divine services begins to become a habit, a more serious process of inquiry can follow in which the person is referred to as an inquirer or a seeker.

 It isn’t possible to become an Orthodox Christian without a local Church.
 If you aren’t in south-central Missouri, here is a directory of parishes in the U.S. that can help find the one nearest to you.